 Use the TALLY command to show the current value of the tallies for the specified tasks.
 Some tallies indicate load and performance information.
 Others can show whether there are local or network problems.
-Refer to Appendix A, Tallies of Ethernet Tasks for a list of the tallies and their meanings.
+Refer to Tallies of Ethernet Tasks, Tallies of Ethernet Tasks for a list of the tallies and their meanings.
 All tallies are displayed as 32-bit hexadecimal numbers.